ms606/How-Javascript-Works/README.md

 #### Anti-Patters
 Examples of anti-patters in JavaScript are the following:
 1. Polluting the global namespaces by defining large numbers of variables in a global context.
+2. Passing strings rather than functions to either setTimeout or setInterval as this triggers the use of eval() internally.
+3. Modifying the Object class prototype.
+4. Using JavaScript in an inline form as this is inflexible.
+5. The use of document.write where native DOM alternatives such as document.createElement are more appropriate.